Lambert-Nguyen/cosmo-management/docs/reports/PHOTO_MANAGEMENT_COMPLETION_2025-09-30.md

 ## Executive Summary

-The Photo Management System project has been successfully completed, delivering a comprehensive solution for managing, reviewing, and approving photos across all tasks in the AriStay property management platform.
+The Photo Management System project has been successfully completed, delivering a comprehensive solution for managing, reviewing, and approving photos across all tasks in the Cosmo property management platform.
 The system unifies previously separate photo upload systems and provides a robust, scalable foundation for photo management functionality.

 ## Project Objectives